What is a Rubric?

 Note the following when developing rubrics for program assessment:

-- Assessment rubric must be aligned to program goal/student learning outcome (s) being assessed.
+- Rubrics must align with program goal/student learning outcome (s) and measures.

-- The description terminology for each analytic rubric should be non-subjective and be based on objective terms to say what the student work at the “capstone” or “milestone”, level contains, see the rubric example below of from AAC&U.
+- The description terminology for each analytic rubric should be non-subjective and be based on objective terms to say what the student work at the “capstone” or “milestone”, level contains, see example below from AAC&U.

-- The performance or quality scale for assessment should be first determined to specify how many levels the scale would consist of, i.e. 1-3, 1-4 or 1-5.
-Then, the scale or each level should be defined.
-Note, for assessment the scale should not be defined in terms of classroom or course grading such as good, poor, excellent, etc. rather in terms of performance assessment terms i.e. advanced, proficient, basic, beginning, or capstone, milestone, benchmark, etc.
+- The performance scale should be first determined to specify how many levels the scale would consist of, i.e. 1-3, 1-4 or 1-5 and define it.
+The rubric scale for program assessment should not be defined in terms of classroom or course grading such as good, poor, excellent, etc. rather in terms of performance assessment terms i.e. advanced, proficient, basic, beginning, or capstone, milestone, benchmark, etc.